IKMiuq/TestGitClone/README.md

-Git clone into another repository
+Git clone into another repository.